 While inkjet printers started being developed in the late 1950s, it wasn't until the late 1970s that they were able to reproduce decent digital images.
 These higher quality inkjet printers were developed by multiple companies, including Canon, Epson, and Hewlett-Packard.
 Inkjet printers are similar to dot matrix printers in that the images they create are composed of dots.
 However, the dots on an inkjet printer are shot onto the page rather than using a ribbon and pins.
 Furthermore, an inkjet printer's dots are much smaller, and their print speed is faster.
 See our inkjet printer page for further information about this printer.

 In the early 1970s, Gary Starkweather invented the laser printer while working at Xerox by modifying one of their model 7000 copiers.
 However, it wasn't until 1984 when Hewlett-Packard introduced the HP LaserJet that laser printers became more widely available and affordable.
 The following year, Apple introduced the Apple LaserWriter, which introduced PostScript technology to the printer market.
 Laser printers are a more complex than their predecessors.
-For information on how they work, check out our laser printer definition.
+For information on how they work, see our laser printer definition.

 The 3D printer was created by Chuck Hull in 1984.
 3D printers work by taking a digital blueprint of an object and reproducing it layer-by-layer using various materials such as plastic and metal alloys.
 See our 3D printer definition for further information about this printer.